Using Digitalocean Spaces to sync between computers

 All this does not stem from me being paranoid but recently these companies have became more and more aggressive and they keep violating our privacy when they share our data with 3rd party services.
 It is getting out of control.

-git repo don't get pushed upstream to Git and I still want to have them synced across my computers.
+don’t get pushed upstream to Git and I still want to have them synced across my

 I initially wanted to use rsync but I would need to then have a remote VPS or transfer between my computers directly.
 I wanted a solution where all my files could be accessible to me without my machine.